SteeringLife/StringofFate-api/README.md

-# RememberMe
+# StringofFate

-API of RememberMe
+API of StringofFate

 ## Routes